shchipts/phosphorus-affordability/R/dapmap.parameters/README.md

 This package contains three datasets with bootstrap samples

 * `bootstrap.demand`: DAP/MAP fertilizer demand by region in 2030 scenarios
-* `bootstrap.supply`: DAP/MAP fertilizer supply by region in 2030 scenarios
+* `bootstrap.supply`: DAP/MAP fertilizer capacity by international supplier in 2030 scenarios
 * `bootstrap.costs`: Trade costs by international supplier and region in 2030 scenarios

 ## Notes

-The following classifications used:
+The following classifications are used:
 - scenarios (from FAO.
 (2018).
 The future of food and agriculture - Alternative pathways to 2050)
   1\.
 Business as Usual
   2\.
 Stratified Societies